amberchen14/Fetch_Rewards_OA/README.md

 - To compare two paragraphs, this project calculate two scores, total_score and similarity_score.
 Total score is the sum of the words, and similarity_score is the score of string similarity.
 If two lists are identical, similarity_score = total_score.

 ### Process
+1. Transform the paragraph to a list of words.
+Steps:
+  - Remove punctuations
+  - Lower capital.
+  - Split the words with space.
-1. Transform the paragraph to a list of words and ignore punctuations.
-For example, "I don't like dog." becomes ["I", "dont", "like", "dog"].
+For example, "I don't like dog." ==> ["i", "dont", "like", "dog"].
-2. Use difflib to get different words.
-For example, ["I", "dont", "like", "dog"] and ["I", "do", not", "like", "dog"] becomes [" I", "+ dont", "- do", "- not", " like", " dog"].
-Sign "+" means the unique word at list1 and sign "-" means the unique word at list2.
+2. Find unique words between two lists.
+For example, the result shows that red words (+) are unique in list 1, and blue words (-) are unique in list 2.
+3. Calcu
+3. Sum total_score, 2 cases:
+- No sign before the word: +1. (ex. "i", "like", "dog" = 3)
+- Sign before the word: sum the signs until no sign before the word.
+Then, -- If only facing one sign: + number of sign
+-- Two sign (+ and -): + min(number of -, number of +)

 3. Score calculations:
   - If the word is identical (no sign before the word, ex. " I"), total_score and similarity_score both plus 1.
   - Otherwise, concat the words with the same sign to compare similarity.
 For example, the comparison between ["+ dont", "- do", "- not"] is "dont" and "donot" and the score is 0.8.
 Total_score will plus the minimum number of concated words ("dont"=1) and similarity_score will plus the output of string similarty(0.8).